M\"obius metric in sector domains

 The main result of this article is as follows:

 \begin{theorem} For all points $x,y$ in an open sector $S_\theta$ with an angle $0<\theta<2\pi$, the following inequalities hold:

 \end{theorem}

 The structure of this article is as follows.
 First, in Section \ref{sct3}, we combine some already known inequalities to create some initial bounds for the M\"obius metric in a general domain.
 Then, in Section \ref{sct4}, we study the M\"obius metric defined in an open sector by showing how the supremum of the cross-ratio in its definition \eqref{def_delta} can be found.
 These results will be used in Section \ref{sct5}, where we introduce bounds for the M\"obius metric in terms of the hyperbolic metric in a sector and prove Theorem \ref{thm_finalfordeltaS}.
 In Section \ref{sct6}, we apply these results and prove bounds for the distortion of the M\"obius metric under quasiregular mappings of the unit disk into sector domains.
-Finally, in Section \ref{sct7}, we utilise the recent computational methods from \cite{nrv1} to experimentally study the inequalities between the M\"obius and hyperbolic metric in polygon domains in terms of contour plots of functions.
-We also formulate several conjectures supported by computational experiments.
+Finally, in Section \ref{sct7}, we utilise the recent computational methods from \cite{nrv1} to experimentally study the inequalities between the M\"obius and hyperbolic metric in polygon domains and formulate a few conjectures.